platform-experience/K18-LAB0261/README.md

 # Lab 5: List Widget
 ## Goal
-In this lab we will create the Idea List widget.
-This widget will show a list of ideas matching the filter applied by the Idea Sidebar widget we created in Lab 4.
+In this lab we will learn how to use a widget to display data, and how to retrieve updated data.
+We will also learn how to use external libraries within your widget to add extra functionality to them withought having to develop this functionality from scratch.

 ## Create the Widget
 1. In Studio, click **Create Application File**, search for and choose **Widget**, and click **Create**.